iRNA-COSI/APAeval/execution_workflows/APAlyzer/README.md

 bash dryrun.sh
 ```

-To run the workflow locally, you can use the provided wrapper script `run_local.sh`.
+To run the workflow locally, you can use the provided wrapper script `run_local.sh` which executes with singularity.

 ```
 bash run_local.sh